FREE U.S. SHIPPING FOR ALL ORDERS $100.00 AND OVER!

 Adequate dopamine levels are needed to allow us to focus our attention in the moment and attend to matters at hand (remember that attention deficit is at least in part due to low dopamine).
 Dopamine is the main player in regulating our reward circuitry and pleasure centers (hence dopamine’s role in addictions).
 This all-important brain chemical is also critical for memory and motor skills.

 Problems can ensue if dopamine is too high or too low.
 For example, dramatically elevated levels, the so-called “dopamine storm,” can be associated with hallucinations, delusions, agitation, mania, and frank psychosis.
 Such a state, fortunately rare, is clinically obvious and constitutes a medical emergency.
-Low dopamine states, on the other hand are quite common and sometimes go years without being identified let alone treated.
+On the other hand, low dopamine states are quite common and sometimes go years without being identified, let alone treated.

-Low dopamine levels can cause depression, loss of motor control, loss of satisfaction, addictions, cravings, compulsions, low sex drive, poor attention and focus.
-When dopamine levels are elevated symptoms may manifest in the form of anxiety, paranoia, or hyperactivity.
+Low dopamine levels can cause depression, loss of motor control, loss of satisfaction, addictions, cravings, compulsions, low sex drive and poor attention and focus.
+When dopamine levels are elevated, symptoms may manifest in the form of anxiety, paranoia or hyperactivity.

 Test dopamine levels with the NeuroAdrenal Profile test.
 A simple urine test can determine your dopamine levels.

 For our office based patients, we usually recommend the NeuroAdrenal Profile test.
 See below for details.

 Dopamine levels are depleted by stress, certain antidepressants, drug use, poor nutrition and poor sleep.
 Alcohol, caffeine and sugar all seem to decrease dopamine activity in the brain.

 Food sources of dopamine increasing tyrosine include almonds, avocados, bananas, dairy products, lima beans, pumpkin seeds and sesame seeds.